By: Edith Bracho-Sánchez, MD, FAAP

 However, this protection moms give their babies during pregnancy starts to wear off at around 1 year of age.
-That's why, when they are 12 months to 18 months old, babies get a shot to keep them protected from measles and two other diseases (the MMR vaccine).
-Then, a second dose of MMR vaccine is recommended when kids are 4 years old.
-The second dose acts like a reminder for your child's immune system.
-Research shows the MMR vaccine is incredibly effective when given at these ages.
+That's why, when they are 12 months to 18 months old, babies get a shot to keep their immune system protected them from measles.

-The immunization schedule helps children develop life-long immunity and protect them and others from serious diseases.
+When they follow the schedule, children develop lasting immunity—and protect others—from serious diseases.
 Finally, if you have questions, talk with your pediatrician.
-We are here to partner with you to help your child stay healthy—and thrive.
+We are here to partner with you to help your child stay healthy and thrive.

 About Dr. Bracho-Sánchez

 Edith Bracho-Sánchez, MD, FAAP, is a primary care pediatrician and the director of the pediatric telemedicine program at Columbia University Irving Medical Center.
 She was born and raised in Caracas, Venezuela, obtained her medical degree from New York University and trained in pediatrics at The Children’s Hospital of Philadelphia.
 She lives in New York City with her husband and son.
 Follow her on Twitter